DonHulieo/don-jewellery/README.md

     objName = 1335309163,
 }
 ```

-# Support
+## Support

 This is not a QBCore script nor is it maintained by them, please refer to my discord for any issues!

 - [discord](https://discord.gg/tVA58nbBuk)

-# Changelog
+## Changelog

+- v1.1.8 - Linting and Updated Readme
+- v1.1.7 - Added Missing Event Handlers
-- v1.1.6 // Added Server Event, three new variables and changed resource officially from qb-jewellery to don-jewellery.
+- v1.1.6 - Added Server Event, three new variables and changed resource officially from qb-jewellery to don-jewellery.
 Server Event, "don-jewellery:server:StoreHit", sets one of the new variables (cityHit, grapeHit and palHit) true or false for all clients, now people other than the person who thermited can actually rob the store again.
 - Started at 1.1.6.....
 WhAt A n00b